 When evil toy company Hasbro decided to reboot their My Little Pony (MLP) franchise for the fourth time, they brought in writer and animation powerhouse Lauren Faust as executive producer.
-Here is my artist’s conception of what happened next:
+They were expecting to update the previous pony generation, but not too much.

-OK the actual story is a little more tame than that.
+Faust pitched a very different vision.
 When she was a little girl, Faust had played with the pony figurines but imagined them very differently from the “smooshy, cutesy-wootsy, goody-two-shoeness” of the original show.
 At the age of 10, she wrote to Hasbro to tell them they were doing ponies wrong; they should be tough, smart, and flawed.
 Her letter contained drawings and detailed descriptions.

 MLP-FIM has a huge cast, and sophisticated world-building.
 There are characters and references from mythology, and from popular culture (Star Wars, Doctor Who, ‘Q’ from Star Trek, Weird Al Yankovic, ‘The Dude’ from Lebowski, Batman, to name a few of the more recognizable).
 There’s an entire episode where the Mane Six get caught in a superhero comic book and must become the heroes to escape.
 There are multiple time-travel episodes.
 There are anime and Broadway references, and puns.
 So many puns.